A survey on independence-based Markov networks learning: The Markov networks learning problem

 For evaluating the merits of a model learning method, it is important to consider the goal of learning.
-Clearly, learning the complete model (structure plus parameters) is the best, but due to computational, spatial or sampling limitations it may not be possible in practice.
-For that, other less ambitious goals are often considered in practice, such as the three main goals of learning discussed by \citet{koller09}, that are :
+Clearly, learning the complete model (structure plus parameters) is the ideal method, but due to computational, spatial or sampling limitations, it may not be possible in practice.
+For that reason, other less ambitious goals are often considered in practice, such as the three main goals of learning discussed by \cite{koller09}:

-\begin{itemize} \item[i)] \textbf{Density estimation: } A common reason for learning a Markov network is to use it for some inference task.
+\begin{itemize} \item \textbf{Density estimation: } A common reason for learning a Markov network is to use it for some inference task.
 When formulating the goal of learning as one of density estimation, the goal is to construct a model $M$ so that the defined distribution is ``close'' to the underlying distribution $P$.
 A common metric for evaluating the quality of such approximation is the use of the likelihood of the data $Pr(D\mid M)$.
-However, this goal assume that the overall distribution $P$ is needed.
+However, this goal assumes that the overall distribution $P$ is needed.

-\item[ii)] \textbf{Specific prediction tasks: } The goal is predicting the distribution of a particular set of variables $\set{Y}$, given certain set of variables $\set{X}$.
+\item \textbf{Specific prediction tasks: } The goal is predicting the distribution of a particular set of variables $\set{Y}$, given certain set of variables $\set{X}$.
 When the model is used only to perform a particular task, if the model is never evaluated on predictions of the variables $\set{X}$, it is better to optimize the learning task for improving the quality of its answers to $\set{Y}$.
-It has been the goal of a large fraction of the work in machine learning.
+This has been the goal of a large fraction of the work in machine learning.
 For example, consider the problem of documents classification for a given set of relevant words of a document, and a variable that labels the topic of the document.
-Other well known example is the task of image segmentation, where the goal is the prediction of class labels for all the pixels in the image, given the image features.
+Another well-known example is the task of image segmentation, where the goal of the task is the prediction of class labels for all the pixels in the image, given the image features.